mciraulo/ecommerce-frontend/README.md

 ## Features

-Flatlogic Ecommerce is a great template to quick-start development of SAAS, CMS, IoT Dashboard, E-Commerce apps, etc
+Flatlogic Ecommerce is a great template to quick-start development of E-Commerce, SAAS, CMS apps, etc
 Lite version of a Flatlogic Ecommerce includes following features and pages:

 * React Bootstrap